-67 ARTICLE XII - PROBATIONARY EMPLOYEES
+69 ARTICLE XII - PROBATIONARY EMPLOYEES

-68 Section 1 - New Hires
+70 Section 1 - New Hires

-- The probationary period for all employees shall be six (6) months. - During the probationary period, employees may be discharged without recourse to the grievance procedure. - The probationary period may be extended only by mutual agreement between the Employer, the employee, and the Union.

-- If an employee is on leave at any time during the probationary period, time spent on leave will not count towards fulfilling the probationary period. - Probationary employees shall be provided with appropriate training and orientation tools and with both verbal and written assessments on an on-going basis during their probationary period.
-In no case shall an employee be required to serve more than one probationary period. - This provision shall be applicable only to employees hired after December 5, 2015.
+- 71 The probationary period for all employees shall be six (6) months. - During the probationary period, employees may be discharged without recourse to the grievance procedure. - The probationary period may be extended up to a maximum of two months only by mutual agreement between the Employer, the employee, and the Union.
+Before an employee's probationary period is extended, the Employer will provide the employee and the Union with clear and specific objectives for area(s) of improvement. - If an employee is on leave at any time during the probationary period, time spent on leave will not count towards fulfilling the probationary period. - Probationary employees shall be provided with appropriate training and orientation tools and verbal assessments on an on-going basis and written assessments that shall take place at two (2) months and four (4) months during their probationary period.
+In no case shall an employee be required to serve more than one probationary period unless there is a break in service from the bargaining unit of three (3) years or more.

-75 Section 2 - New Employee Orientation
+Section 2 - New Employee Orientation

-76 The Union and the Employer shall coordinate times for Union Representatives/Stewards to meet with new bargaining unit members for thirty (30) minutes during the New Employee Orientation period.
+77 The Union and the Employer shall coordinate times for Union Representatives/Stewards to meet with new bargaining unit members for sixty (60) minutes during the New Employee Orientation period.
 The Employer will provide the Union Representative with New Employee Orientation schedules and updates as they occur.
 Such time will be scheduled within the new employee orientation agenda.
 It is further understood that, should the Union designate a Union Steward to meet with the employees, the Steward's time will be paid on a no-loss basis and the Steward will be released from work for the time needed to meet with employees.

-77 ARTICLE XIII - TRANSFERS/PROMOTIONS AND MULTIPLE SITES
+ARTICLE XIII - TRANSFERS/PROMOTIONS AND MULTIPLE SITES

-Section 1 - Evaluation Period for Transfers/Promotions and Right of Return
+79 Section 1 - Evaluation Period for Transfers/Promotions and Right of Return

-- 79 The evaluation period for employees transferring or promoting shall be sixty (60) calendar days. - The evaluation period may be extended up to an additional thirty (30) days only by mutual agreement between the Employer, the employee and the Union. - Employees who fail to qualify for the new position within the Evaluation period shall be returned to their former or comparable position without loss of seniority or wage rate.
+- The evaluation period for employees transferring or promoting shall be thirty (30) calendar days. - The evaluation period may be extended up to an additional thirty (30) days only by mutual agreement between the Employer, the employee and the Union.

+- Employees who fail to qualify for the new position within the Evaluation period shall be returned to their former or comparable position without loss of seniority or wage rate.
 For the purposes of this Article, comparable position is defined as same wage rate, same shift (if applicable), same classification, and same worksite.
-An alternative worksite can be selected with mutual agreement between the Employer, the employee, and the Union. - Within the first thirty (30) calendar days of the Evaluation period, an employee may elect to return to his/her former position without loss of seniority or wage rate. - If an employee is on leave at any time during the evaluation period, time spent on leave will not count towards fulfilling the evaluation period. - 84 Employees shall be provided with appropriate training and orientation tools and written progress report prior to the completion of the Evaluation period.
+An alternative worksite can be selected with mutual agreement between the Employer, the employee, and the Union. - Within the first thirty (30) calendar days of the Evaluation period, an employee may elect to return to his/her/their former position without loss of seniority or wage rate. - If an employee is on leave at any time during the evaluation period, time spent on leave will not count towards fulfilling the evaluation period. - 85 Employees shall be provided with appropriate training and orientation tools and written progress report prior to the completion of the Evaluation period.

-85 Section 2 - Assignment at Multiple Sites
+86 Section 2 - Assignment at Multiple Sites